fzf: Reference

 -n, --nth=N[,..] #

 Comma-separated list of field index expressions for limiting search scope.
-See field index expression for the details.
+See FIELD INDEX EXPRESSION for the details.
 When you use this option with --with-nth, the field index expressions are calculated against the transformed lines (unlike in --preview where fields are extracted from the original lines) because fzf doesn’t allow searching against the hidden fields.

---with-nth=N[,..] #
+--with-nth=N[,..] or TEMPLATE #

 -d, --delimiter=STR #